Rover is not a tax advisor and cannot provide advice about taxes, income reporting, or unemployment.

 For more information on how PayPal reports sales to the IRS, check out this PayPal article.

-If you’ve added your bank account information to your Rover account to receive direct transfers, you must meet both of the following criteria in a calendar year to receive a 1099-K:
+If you’ve added your bank account information to your Rover account to receive direct transfers, you must meet both of the following criteria in a calendar year to receive a 1099-K for 2021:

 - Greater than $20,000 in gross payments from pet owners